Below you will find pages that utilize the taxonomy term “Construction”

 Sliding Roof

-Driving system In my opinion, the most critical part still missing is the roof along with the sliding system.
+In my opinion, the most critical part still missing is the roof along with the sliding system.
 With my ’tackle hardest stuff first’ attitude, that’s what the initial focus should be.
+Thanks to the help of a local talent mr. Paweł Kulas, it was possible to install the rails on which the roof will move.
+This was not a trivial task, as each of the 4 rails weighs about 60kg.
+Together, that’s almost a quarter ton of steel…

 Wrapping up the season of 2022

-Spring 2022 was a special year for me.
+2022 was a special year for me.
 My daughter turned one year old, and I slowly began to have free time.
 The construction of the observatory got off the ground, and I was able to continue things that started last year.
 The condition at the beginning of the season resembled a dump of concrete.
 A small part of the concrete blocks had been placed in place, but nevertheless the vast majority were scattered in almost random fashion.
+The situation looked like this:

 Support beams and pergola beginning